ePages-de/epages-devportal/_posts/2018/2018-08-16-encrypt-the-internet.md

 }
 {% endhighlight %}

-With these templates you can do basically all magic you want to do for your software stack, like proxy stuff, setting additional headers or including special configurations.
+With these templates you can do basically all the magic you want to do for your software stack, such as proxy stuff, setting additional headers or including special configurations.
-We have several templates designed for our use cases depending on what shop our customers have.
+We have several templates designed for our use cases depending on what a shop our customers have.

 The certificate and configurations get [rsynced](https://en.wikipedia.org/wiki/Rsync){:target="_blank"} to the NLB.
-Before the configurations goes into production everything gets tested and integrated after successfully checking that nothing is wrong.
+Before the configurations go into production, everything gets tested and integrated after having checked successfully that nothing is broken.
-Here is a simplified picture showing what happens:
+Here is a simplified picture that shows what happens:

 {% image_custom image="/assets/img/pages/blog/images/blog-letsencrypt-http-01.svg"" width="50" caption="http-01" lightbox %}

----

-Now we are able to create automatically all certificates for our customer shops.
+Now we are able to automatically create all certificates for our customers' online shops.
-This was a huge step forward because our new **ePages Now** product was also designed by using protected internet communication and requires therefore a valid certificate by default.
+This was a huge step forward, because our new [ePages Now](https://www.epages.com/ecommerce-website-builder/now/){:target="_blank"} product was also designed by using protected internet communication, and therefore requires a valid certificate by default.

 ## Into the wild...card

-In May 2018 Let's Encrypt started supporting wildcard domains using [DNS-01](https://ietf-wg-acme.github.io/acme/draft-ietf-acme-acme.html#rfc.section.8.4){:target="_blank"} challenge and we thought ... **NICE** !
+In May 2018, Let's Encrypt started supporting wildcard domains using [DNS-01](https://ietf-wg-acme.github.io/acme/draft-ietf-acme-acme.html#rfc.section.8.4){:target="_blank"} challenge and we thought ...
+NICE!
-As an internet company we need many wildcard certificates especially for all newly created shops.
+As an internet company, we need many wildcard certificates, especially for all newly created shops.
 These shops perhaps don't have an own domain at the beginning.
-So they get a standard domain that looks like `shopalias.some.domain`, where `some.domain` is one of our domains.
+They get a standard domain that looks like `shopalias.some.domain`, where `some.domain` is one of our domains.
 In the past we bought all these `*.some.domain` certificates.
-But now we can automate the issueing process for wildcards.
+But now we can automate the issuing process for wildcards.
-There is also no need any more to get your hands dirty by changing old expired certificates.
+There is also no longer the need to get your hands dirty by changing old expired certificates.
 Here is how it works!

----

-### Technical Summary:
+### Technical summary

-Using DNS-01 challenge of the ACME protocol requires you to create, update (and delete) [TXT records](https://en.wikipedia.org/wiki/TXT_record){:target="_blank"} for your [domain zone](https://en.wikipedia.org/wiki/Domain_Name_System){:target="_blank"}.
+Using DNS-01 challenge of the ACME protocol requires you to create, update, (and delete) [TXT records](https://en.wikipedia.org/wiki/TXT_record){:target="_blank"} for your [domain zone](https://en.wikipedia.org/wiki/Domain_Name_System){:target="_blank"}.
-For example if you want a wildcard certificate for `*.example.com` you have to create a specific subdomain with a TXT record.
+For example, if you want a wildcard certificate for `*.example.com` you have to create a specific subdomain with a TXT record.
-This subdomain for our example would be `_acme-challenge.example.com` and the TXT record would contain a validation string created within the issueing process
+This subdomain for our example would be `_acme-challenge.example.com`, and the TXT record would contain a validation string created within the issuing process.
-(Btw it doesn't matter if there are "some" more TXT records.
-Let's encrypt loops over all of them to check .. at least until bad things happen).
+(Btw, it doesn't matter if there are "some" more TXT records.
+Let's Encrypt loops over all of them to check .. at least until bad things happen).
 You can also issue normal certificates this way.

-Here we faced our first problem:
+Here we faced our first challenge:

 We have many such domain zones we control for our wildcard domains, but there's no neat way to automate the TXT creation process.
-This happens if your domain control is just a webinterface and no API is implemented (creating creapy curl -X POST requests to fake a user using the webinterface to create TXT records was not really an option ... but anyway we did that as a first try  😁).
+This happens if your domain control is just a webinterface, and no API is implemented.
+(Creating creapy curl -X POST requests to fake a user using the webinterface to create TXT records was not really an option ..., but anyway we did that as a first try 😁).

-If your setup is simpler by using some kind of domain provider having a standard API implementation for letsencrypt you don't have to do such workaround and should be able to create the TXT record directly.
+If your setup is simpler by using some kind of domain provider having a standard API implementation for Let's Encrypt, you don't have to do such workaround, and should be able to create the TXT record directly.

-To overcome our TXT creation problem there is a common practice called [CNAMES](https://en.wikipedia.org/wiki/CNAME_record){:target="_blank"} that is supported by the ACME protocoll.
+To overcome our TXT creation problem there is a common practice called [CNAMES](https://en.wikipedia.org/wiki/CNAME_record){:target="_blank"} that is supported by the ACME protocol.
 Let's assume we want a wildcard certificate for `*.ourfancy.domain`.
-So we create the `_acme-challenge.ourfancy.domain` and CNAME it to `_acme-challeenge-cname.some.other.domain` where we have better options to manage TXT records.
+So we create the `_acme-challenge.ourfancy.domain`, and CNAME it to `_acme-challeenge-cname.some.other.domain` where we have better options to manage TXT records.
-In our case the `some.other.domain` zone is managed by a DNS server we have under our control.
+In our case the `some.other.domain` zone is managed by a DNS server that we have under our control.

-So we CNAME the `_acme-challenge` domains to domains managed by our DNS server and create TXT records using [nsupdate](https://en.wikipedia.org/wiki/Nsupdate){:target="_blank"} magic (*we are using [BIND](https://wikipedia.org/wiki/BIND){:target="_blank"} here for the DNS part*).
+So we CNAME the `_acme-challenge` domains to domains managed by our DNS server, and create TXT records using [nsupdate](https://en.wikipedia.org/wiki/Nsupdate){:target="_blank"} magic (*we are using [BIND](https://wikipedia.org/wiki/BIND){:target="_blank"} here for the DNS part*).
-All you have to do is set up one initial CNAME and the rest is done by **bash magic**.
+All you have to do is to set up one initial CNAME, and the rest is done by **bash magic**.

-Setting these TXT record using nsupdate:
+This is how to these TXT records using nsupdate:

 {% highlight bash %}
 #!/bin/bash